Kron4ek/Wine-Builds/README.md

 Check **releases** page to download some of recent Wine builds.

-All other builds (including stable and old versions) can be downloaded from:
+All other builds (including nomultilib, stable and old versions) can be downloaded from:
 * **[Google Drive](https://drive.google.com/drive/folders/1HkgqEEdAkCSYUCRFN64GGFTLF7H_Q5Xr)**
 * **[Yandex Disk](https://yadi.sk/d/IrofgqFSqHsPu/wine_builds)**